ScriptsRoblox29/Dandyworldsurvivalscript/README.md

        Subtitle = "Key System",
        Note = "https://discord.gg/pSZvussHBK", -- Use this to tell the user how to get a key FileName = "skibidi key", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
-       SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"Key_9310", "Key_9311"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
+       SaveKey = false, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"Key_9310", ""} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
     }
  })